ubc-cirrus-lab/caribou/docs/design.md

 The Coarse Grained Solver is a simplified optimization algorithm designed to quickly identify viable deployment configurations across a limited set of permitted regions.
 It does this by evaluating each permitted region for all instances in a topologically ordered manner, ensuring that the deployment satisfies hard resource constraints such as cost, runtime, and carbon footprint.
-Unlike more complex solvers, the Coarse Grained Solver does not iterate over multiple configurations per instance but rather selects a single region that is permissible for all instances, thereby simplifying the decision-making process.
+Unlike more complex deployment algorithms, the Coarse Grained Solver does not iterate over multiple configurations per instance but rather selects a single region that is permissible for all instances, thereby simplifying the decision-making process.

 #### Coarse Grained Workflow